Skip to content

 • Anonymous requests don't throw by default. req.qelos.user and req.qelos.workspace will simply be null.
 Switch to config.requireAuth: true or per-route requireUser when you want a hard 401.

 • Don't reuse the per-request SDK across requests.
-It is bound to a specific token pair.
 Use req.qelos.sdk inside a handler; build a fresh SDK with apiToken for cron jobs or workers.

 Build SaaS Products Without Limits.